 Growing Red Toch garlic is not complicated.
 It matures early, before other types planted at the same time.
 Get started in autumn for a spring harvest.
 Most places should plant six to eight weeks before the first hard frost.
 Those living in areas without frost should plant in early winter, or even mid to late winter.
 Garlic root systems prefer cool temperatures to expand and develop into the biggest bulbs.

-Plant Red Toch garlic in a container or a sunny bed in the ground with loose soil several inches down.
+Plant Red Toch garlic in a container or a sunny bed in the ground with loose soil several inches (8 cm.) down.
 This encourages your cloves to grow and spread.
 Separate the cloves right before planting.
-Push them gently into the soil about four inches (10 cm.) down and six to eight inches (15-20 cm.) apart.
+Push them gently into the soil about 4 inches (10 cm.) down and 6 to 8 inches (15-20 cm.) apart.

 After lightly watering in, cover with an organic mulch to help retain moisture and keep weeds from sprouting.
 Garlic grows best when not competing with weeds.
 You may also grow garlic in a raised bed if it is deep enough.